-(c) SECRETARY.
+(c) Secretary

-The secretary shall attend all meetings Section 6. of the borough council and shall keep full minutes of their proceedings; he shall transcribe the by-laws, rules, regulations, and ordinances adopted, into a book kept for that purpose, and when signed by the presiding officer shall attest the same; he shall preserve the records and documents of the borough, and shall have custody of the corporate seal.
-He shall certify copies of any book, paper, record, by-law, rule, regulation, ordinance, or proceeding of the borough under the seal thereof, which copies so certified shall be admitted in evidence in any court of the Commonwealth.
+Section 1110.
+Duties.-The secretary shall attend all meetings of the borough council and shall keep full minutes of their proceedings; he shall transcribe the bylaws, rules, regulations, and ordinances adopted into a book kept for that purpose and, when signed by the presiding officer, shall attest the same; he shall preserve the records and documents of the borough, and shall have custody of the corporate seal.
+He shall certify copies of any book, paper, record, by-law, rule, regulation, ordinances, or proceeding of the borough, under the seal thereof, which copies so certified shall be admitted in evidence in any court of the Commonwealth.
 He shall attest the execution of all instruments, record the publication of all enactments and attest the same by his signature.
 He shall file or record the proof of service of all notices required by law, and the certificate thereof shall be good evidence of such notice.
-He shall deliver to his successor the seal and all books, papers and other things belonging to the borough.
+He shall deliver to his successor the seal and all books, papers, and other things belonging to the borough.

-(d) STREET COMMISSIONERS.
+(d) STREET COMMISSIONER

-Section 7.
-On the first Monday of January, or within thirty days thereafter of each even numbered year, the borough council may appoint one or two persons as street commissioners, who shall serve for a term of two years or until their successors shall qualify.
+Section 1115.
+Appointment.-On the first Monday of January, or within thirty days thereafter, of each evennumber year, the borough council may appoint one person as street commissioner, who shall serve for a term of two years, or until his successor shall qualify.

-Section 8.
-Whenever two or more boroughs are consolidated under the provisions of chapter two, article two, of this act, the street commissioners of each of such boroughs shall continue in office as officers of the new borough until the expiration of their respective terms of office.
+Section 1116.
+Street Commissioners When Boroughs Consolidated.-Whenever two or more boroughs are consolidated under the provisions of this act, the street commissioners of each of such boroughs shall continue in office as officers of the new borough, until the expiration of their respective terms of office.

-(e) SOLICITOR.
+(e) Solicitor

-Section 9.
-The borough council on the first Monday of January in any even numbered year, or as soon thereafter as practicable, may elect, by a vote of a majority of the members, one person, learned in the law, who shall be styled the borough solicitor, and who shall serve for the term of four years from the first Monday of January of the even-numbered year in or succeeding which he was elected and until his successor qualifies.
+Section 1120.
+Election; Vacancies.-The borough council, on the first Monday of January in any evennumbered year, or as soon thereafter as practicable, may elect, by a vote of a majority of the members, one person learned in the law, who shall be styled the borough solicitor, and who shall serve for the term of four years from the first Monday of January of the even-numbered year in or succeeding which he was elected, and until his successor qualifies.
 Vacancies in the office of borough solicitor shall be filled by the council for the unexpired term.